emscripten-core/emscripten/site/source/docs/api_reference/module.rst

 .. js:attribute:: Module.print

+	Called when something is printed to standard output (stdout)

+.. js:attribute:: Module.printErr

-	Called when something is printed to standard output.
+	Called when something is printed to standard error (stderr)

 .. js:attribute:: Module.arguments